SmashinFries/rn-vrm-viewer/README.md

 # VRM React Native - Proof of Concept

 ✨ 11/24/2023 - **I've finally managed to get VRMs loaded on android.
-Working on a new demo!** ✨
+Working on a new demo [here](https://github.com/SmashinFries/VroidViewer)! ** ✨

 ![preview](./preview.PNG)